COVID-19 pandemic in Greece: Suspension of businesses and workplaces

 On 12 March, a two-week closure of all theatres, courthouses, cinemas, gyms, playgrounds and clubs was announced.

 On 13 March, the nationwide closure of all shopping centres, cafes, restaurants, bars, museums and archaeological sites and food outlets, excluding supermarkets, pharmacies and food outlets that offer take-away and delivery only, was announced.
 On 14 March, all organised beaches and ski resorts were closed.

 On 19 March, the government announced the closure of all hotels across the country, from midnight on 22 March and until the end of April.
-Only hotels that accommodate personnel that guard the border will continue to operate, as well as three hotels in Athens and Thessaloniki and one hotel per regional unit will remain open.
-Moreover, all Greek citizens returning from abroad will be subjected to mandatory surveillance and isolation for at least 14 days.
+Only hotels that accommodate personnel that guard the border would continue to operate, as well as three hotels in Athens and Thessaloniki and one hotel per regional unit would remain open.
+Moreover, all Greek citizens returning from abroad would be subjected to mandatory surveillance and isolation for at least 14 days.
 On 22 March, all parks, recreation areas and marinas were also closed.

 From 17 to 24 August all bars, restaurants, clubs and entertainment venues in Attica, Crete, Eastern Macedonia and Thrace, Thessaloniki, Halkidiki, Larissa, Corfu, Mykonos, Paros and Antiparos, Poros, Santorini, Volos, Katerini, Rhodes, Zakynthos and Kos were subject to nighttime curfew from midnight to 07hrs.

 As part of the four risk categories introduced from 12 October, different rules on opening hours, maximum capacity and seating were applied to bars, restaurants and cafés in each regional unit depending on its risk category.

 A second nationwide lockdown began on 7 November, lasting until December, along similar lines to that in March: only supermarkets, pharmacies and food takeaway business were allowed to remain open.
 During the second lockdown supermarkets were not allowed to sell non-essential items such as clothing, shoes, books, electronic equipment and electrical appliances.